zainab262/deployJsonUsingGlitch/README.md

 This is boilerplate repository, which helps you deploy the Json in the Glitch
 ### Instructions
 - Fork this repository into your Github Account.
-- rename the repo
+- Rename the repo (if required)
-- clone it into your local system
+- Clone it into your local system
-- install node packages (npm i)
+- Install node packages (npm i)
-- change db.json as per your requirements
+- Change db.json as per your requirements
-- start the server, test it by doing some CRUD operations
+- Start the server, test it by doing some CRUD operations
-- if everything is fine, it is ready to deploy on the [Glitch](https://glitch.com/),
+- If everything is fine, it is ready to deploy on the [Glitch](https://glitch.com/),
 - Add, Commit and Push the code into the Github
-- signup in the Glitch,
+- Signup in the Glitch,
-- then click on New Project
+- Then click on New Project
-- then click on import from Github
+- Then click on import from Github
-- paste your repository there
+- Paste your repository there
 - within sometime, you wil get the url link, you can utliize as API link in your projects.

 Refer This [Video](https://youtu.be/PvS9AmP9jfo?si=y6htdOf15CRmcePh) For User Guidance